 After his death in 1871, Jemison’s largest plantation, known as Cherokee Place, was bequeathed to the State of Alabama Board of Mental Health.
 During the Segregation Era, a separate facility was established for African-American patients.
 The building known as the Jemison Center was constructed a short drive from the main campus in Northport on what was once Cherokee Place, and named for Jemison’s generosity.
 Before the Jemison Center was built, African-American patients were housed in the lofts of the barn at Bryce Hospital.

 The approach to treatment at Bryce followed the concept that patient work was an important component of mental healthcare.
 Patients housed at the Jemison Center would tend the fields around the property.
-This was a part of the self-sustainability of Bryce as well as a way to feed a large amount of patients with limited state funding.
+This was a part of the self-sustainability of Bryce as well as a way to feed a large number of patients with limited state funding.

 However, by the 1960s, the concept of patients remaining in the hospital for long periods of time, while at the same time working productively, became a subject of public concern.
 Many citizens felt that the hospital retained patients as a source of free labor.